Singapore

 Tests

-The top scoring pupils (approximately 10%) who sat for the Theory tests will be selected for the next round of the SBO, which comprise the Practical Tests.
+The top scoring pupils (approximately 10%) who sat for the Theory test will be selected for the next round of the SBO, which comprise the Practical Tests.
 The format of the Practical Tests follow that of the IBO with a total of 32- 44 pupils divided into 4 groups.
 These groups are rotated to different labs to complete four Practical tests, each of a 1h duration.
 The Practical test round usually lasts the entire day.
 The academics who set the practical tasks administer the tasks and observe the pupils while they are doing the tasks and administer the tasks.

 Training